Do Chinchillas Need Annual Vet Visits?

 Vaccinations, Deworming, & Supplements

-Some vets may think that chinchillas require deworming or vaccinations, this is not true.
-These treatments are never used by breeders and have never resulted in animals with health problem.
+Some vets may think that chinchillas require preventative deworming or vaccinations, this is not true.
 These treatments are rather unnecessary and harmful to a chinchilla, it is best to just give your chinchilla a healthy diet, fresh filtered water, wash your hands when handling and keep their cage clean to avoid any illness.
 If a chinchilla is on a high quality pellet such as Oxbow, Mazuri, Blue Seal or Manna Pro, they will be getting all their necessary vitamins and minerals.
+If a chinchilla is showing signs of GI stress, then a visit to the vet for treatment is neccessary.

 Spaying or Neutering

 Spaying or neutering a chinchilla is extremely risky and unnecessary.
-A knowledgeable vet will never recommend this for the average pet owner as the risks outweigh the benefits.
-Chinchillas can be successfully housed in same-sex pairs or live alone with proper socializing.
+Chinchillas can be successfully housed in same-sex pairs or live alone with proper socialization.
 Neutering a chinchilla just to be able to house males and females together is costly, dangerous, and just unnecessary.
 If you have a male and female chinchilla, it is better to just house them separately and possibly find a same-sex friend for each of them later on.

 As for bloat, it is imperative to seek immediate treatment.
 A vet with this knowledge will have you begin administering baby gas drops as soon as possible.
 Chinchillas pass gas extremely slowly, to the point that a gas build up can be deadly.
 Any baby gas drop with simethicone will be sufficient.
 A chinchilla with a distended belly that drags/stretches the stomach on the ground needs gas drops immediately.
-Three droppers full a day (morning/day/night) for a couple of days are imperative, chinchillas cannot overdose on this medication so this is not a risk.
+Three droppers full a day (morning/day/night) for a couple of days are imperative, a few dropper fulls a day will not cause overdose.

-Malocclusion care can be another area of misinformation at the wrong vet office.
+Malocclusion care can be another area of misinformation for many.
 There is no preventative dental care to prevent malocclusion.
 The best way to prevent environmental malocclusion is to offer plenty of pellets, hay, and toys to grind the teeth down.
-As opposed to environment factors, genetic malocclusion is not preventable.
+As opposed to environmental factors, genetic malocclusion is not preventable.
 Animals with malocclusion cannot be cured; the teeth/roots are slowly growing into the skull and/or eye sockets causing immense pain.
 Animals suffering with this condition will begin to slowly starve to death, common symptoms include weepy eyes, drooling, weight lost, teeth overgrowth, swiping at the mouth and foul smelling breath.
 Chinchilla's with malocclusion cannot have their teeth trimmed or removed, this does not cure them.
+Since chinchillas are a prey animal, they hide illness well and will not show they are in pain until it is too late.
+Thus, once malo is found, the chinchilla has probably already been in pain for a while regardless of their outward behavior.
 A vet with this knowledge will always recommend euthanasia as the only way to end the chinchilla's suffering.
-This is the kindest thing to do for an animal suffering this affliction.
+This is the kindest thing to do for an animal with this affliction.

 Sometimes chins with fur slips, fur chewing or bald spots may be misdiagnosed with ringworm/fungus.
 Symptoms of ringworm/fungus will be hairless areas with flaky or scaly red skin.
 These can pop up anywhere on any chinchilla during anytime of the year, it is not fatal and is very common.
 The best treatment is to purchase an athletes foot powder to add to their dust bath.
 This can be used as preventative care as well as a treatment, no steroid creams necessary.
 Some breeders do also purchase Blu Kote from their local farm and pet store to spray on the affected area.
 Blu Kote is an alcohol based antiseptic treatment that helps to disinfect wounds and areas of the skin.
 It does leave bright purple staining but is effective in preventing ringworm/fungus spread.